kbase/staging_service/README.md

 ### Parse bulk specifications

 This endpoint parses one or more bulk specification files in the staging area into a data structure (close to) ready for insertion into the Narrative bulk import or analysis cell.

-It can parse `.tsv`, `.csv`, and Excel (`.xls` and `.xlsx`) files.
+By default, it can parse `.tsv`, `.csv`, and Excel (`.xls` and `.xlsx`) files.
 Templates for the currently supported data types are available in the [templates](./import_specifications/templates) directory of this repo.
 See the [README.md](./import_specifications/templates/README.md) file for instructions on template usage.

+When given the `dts` flag in the URL, this endpoint can also parse manifest files that come from the KBase [Data Transfer Service](https://github.com/kbase/dts) (DTS) See [here](https://kbase.github.io/dts) for further documentation on the service.
+This service copies data files from external sources into a KBase user's staging area, accompanied by a `manifest.json` file.
+These also contain information on how to load files into KBase importer apps.
+However, since they are a very specific format, this means adding a `dts` flag to the URL.
+When this flag is present, all files are expected to be `.json` files and conform to the [DTS schema](./import_specifications/schema/dts_manifest_schema.json).

 See the [import specification ADR document](./docs/import_specifications.ADR.md) for design details.

 **URL** : `ci.kbase.us/services/staging_service/bulk_specification`